Gyros4me/ai-os-architecture/CONTRIBUTING.md

 ## Current Phase: Architecture → PoC

-The full Technical Design Document (TDD v5.1, 120+ pages) is in `docs/`.
+The full Technical Design Document (TDD v5.1, 4630+ .md lines) is in `docs/`.
 Before writing any code, read the relevant section for the component you want to contribute to.

 **Active PoC targets (Phase α):**
 - Rust kernel skeleton (Tokio + tonic/gRPC)